neurocom/street-fighter/adrs/specialized-dbs.md

 - Specialized databases are often tailored for specific performance requirements (performance)
 - More suitable for high-traffic or data-intensive applications (responsiveness,elasticity)
-- Easier to scale since individual database don’t impact other services in the context of microservices (scalability)
+- Easier to scale since individual databases don’t impact other services in the context of microservices (scalability)

 ## Cons